 Moving into Training and Education

-Then I started devising lesson plans, got them accredited by City & Guilds, achieved City & Guilds Training Centre status, and then started selling the training programmes to the care homes we dispensed for.
+Then I started devising lesson plans, got them accredited by City & Guilds, achieved City & Guilds Training Centre status, and then started selling the training programs to the care homes we dispensed for.

 The training was delivered face to face (mainly by me at first) and finally, marketed them to the entire UK sector, where I won several council contracts.